 The book begins with a phone call.
 A banker in Europe is asked to come to India as he has inherited a property.
 The banker, the protagonist, is ‘shocked into silence’ but goes to figure out what it is all about.

 His experiences in the village form 1 of the 2 tracks in the book.
-The book tells us how he learns and unlearns about life in rural north India.
-He also gets aware of his uncle having been murdered and attempts to understand what lay behind.
-The book is based during the earlier 1980’s and makes one wonder how much – if at all – has changed since then.
-On a few occasions, as I flipped pages, I stopped, closed my eyes and spent few minutes in silence.
-Some of the incidents described took me back to my days– couple of years – in a village in north India, somewhere between the early 1980’s and today.
+Rumble in a Village tells us how he learns and unlearns about life in rural north India.
+He also gets aware of his uncle having been murdered and attempts to understand what lay behind it.
+The book is based during the earlier 1980s and makes one wonder how much – if at all – has changed since then.
+On a few occasions, as I flipped pages, I stopped, closed my eyes and spent a few minutes in silence.
+Some of the incidents described took me back to my days– a couple of years – in a village in north India, somewhere between the early 1980s and today.

 Both the tracks together take the story ahead and keep the reader hooked!

 The book highlights social issues in a stark yet light-hearted tone.
-These lines where it talks about railways, during their initial days in the country, may give an idea. . .
+These lines which talk about railways during their initial days in the country will you give an idea. . .

-On a few occasions, as I flipped pages, I stopped, closed my eyes and spent few minutes in silence.
-Some of the incidents described took me back to my days– couple of years – in a village in north India, somewhere between the early 1980’s and today.
+On a few occasions, as I flipped pages, I stopped, closed my eyes and spent a few minutes in silence.
+Some of the incidents described took me back to my days– a couple of years – in a village in north India, somewhere between the early 1980s and today.